Posts

 Image

 Singapore fried noodles or bee hoon is well known all over the world.
 In many cities you will find a restaurant or a stall selling the famous Singapore fried noodles.
-You can find a stall in London airport selling this popular Singapore noodles.
+You can find a stall in a London airport selling this popular Singapore noodles.
 Rice vermicelli cooked in garlicky white or the spicier reddish version.
+Bee hoon is sometimes also called as mee hoon .
 Bee (mee) hoon Ingredients may include seafood such as prawns or slices of fish, eggs, chicken and vegetables.
 Not forgetting cut limau kasturi or small limes for that added zest.
-Small lime squeezed to noodles is similar to squeezing lemon to salmon.
-A plate of fried bee hoon or noodles typically cost $3 to $4.50 depending on if you get them at hawker cntres or air-conditioned food-courts.
-In some stalls you can even get them for only $2 like at pasar malam.
-Bee hoon is sometimes also called mee hoon .
-Mee Goreng, Indian Style Another variant is mee goreng .
-Goreng is a Malay word for fried.
-And mee stands for noodles.
-It is usually sold at Indian or Malay stalls.
-The...
+Small lime squeezed to noodles is similar to squeezing lemon to salmon for a bit of tanginess.
+A plate of fried bee hoon or noodles typically cost $4 to $5 depending on if you get them at hawker cntres or air-conditioned food-courts.
+At some stalls you can even get them for only $3 like at pasar malam or the night bazaar or at economy food-court.
+Though at that price, do not expect much seafood or meat inside the fried noodles, they are basical...